tumcms/Open-Infra-Platform/DoxygenHelp.md

 Doxygen (http://www.doxygen.nl/download.html).
 For windows, there is:
 A self-installing archive (doxygen-1.8.17-setup.exe) with the GUI frontend and HTML versions of manual and a doxygen binary download in zip (32 or 64-bit version).

 - Run “Get_Doxygen.cmd” and “Get_Dot.cmd” under “.../Open-Infra-Platform/external”.
-This should be suggested to you when configuring CMake if they are missing anyway (... if you have selected DOXYGEN_GENERATE_DOCUMENTATION)
+This should be suggested to you when configuring CMake if they are missing anyway (... if you have selected DOXYGEN_GENERATE_DOCUMENTATION in the CMake GUI)

 Alternatively install doxygen and dot yourself:
 - Download the 64-bit version of the doxygen binary in zip.
 We don’t need the GUI front end, because we are setting everything within CMake.